 While many of these symptoms are similar to those of influenza, the primary difference to note is the loss of taste and/or smell.
-As individuals age, sensory loss is common; therefore, aging adults experiencing any of the following symptoms or any abnormalities noticed, should contact a primary physician and consider being tested for COVID-19.
+As individuals age, sensory loss is common; therefore, aging adults experiencing any of the following symptoms or any abnormalities noticed, should contact a primary care physician and consider being tested for COVID-19.
 Symptoms may be noticed 2-14 days after exposure and can range from mild to severe.
-According to the Centers for Disease Control (CDC) and the World Health Organization (WHO), people with these symptoms may have COVID-19:

 - Dry cough

 - Muscle aches or pains

 - Nausea or vomiting

 - Rash on skin or discoloration of fingers and toes